arcbtc/1.21/README.md

 I'm an imbecile.
 This project would not of been possible without the kind help from folks at Fulmo's lightning-network hackdays http://fulmo.org/.
 The project has been developed for demonstration purposes only, although it is surprisingly stable, and with a little work the project could be secure and production ready.

+The trickiest part of the project was getting the ESP32 to build an appropriate byte-array image for the epaper from the QR code data - a more regular byte-array format, such as XBM, would not render correctly. https://javl.github.io/image2cpp/ was extremely helpful.

 ## Possible future improvements

 * Optional access point broadcast from ESP32 for changing the wifi, description and sats amount (probably triggered by a physical switch).